hoangsonww/Moodify-Emotion-Music-App/README.md

 However, if training the model is too resource-intensive for you, you can use the following Google Drive links to download the pre-trained models:

-- [Text Emotion Detection Model](https://drive.google.com/file/d/1EjGqjYBmGclL1t8aF6tV2eWCfBSnOMot/view?usp=sharing).
+- [Text Emotion Detection Model - `model.safetensors`](https://drive.google.com/file/d/1EjGqjYBmGclL1t8aF6tV2eWCfBSnOMot/view?usp=sharing).
 Please download this `model.safetensors` file and place it into the `ai_ml/models/text_emotion_model` directory.
 - [Speech Emotion Detection Model - `scaler.pkl`](https://drive.google.com/file/d/1cd2m7NIsWfgIPs8jU7C2cB7M0QQY_u_l/view?usp=sharing).
 Please download this and place this into the `ai_ml/models/speech_emotion_model` directory.
+- [Speech Emotion Detection Model - `trained_speech_emotion_model.pkl`](https://drive.google.com/file/d/1MPfkTkWjmjsVVs-cjkav48Mn8NUmVCG9/view?usp=sharing).
+Please download this and place this into the `ai_ml/models/speech_emotion_model` directory.
+- [Facial Emotion Detection Model - `trained_facial_emotion_model.pt`](https://drive.google.com/file/d/1GuW8wQ7KLfeX4pr2f8CAlORIP4YqJvgv/view?usp=sharing).
+Please download this and place this into the `ai_ml/models/facial_emotion_model` directory.

+These have been pre-trained on the datasets for you and are ready to use in the backend services or for testing purposes.

 <h2 id="-analytics-scripts">📊 Analytics Scripts</h2>